Danisxxx/comfyUI-LongLook/README.md

 **Towards consistent motion and prompt adherence for Wan 2.2 video generation.**

 **TL;DR:**
-- **Chunked generation (best and most reliable use case)**: Stable motion provides clean anchors AND makes the next chunk far more likely to correctly continue the direction of a given action
-- **Single generation**: Can smooth motion reversal and "ping-pong" in 81+ frame generations.
+- **Primary value**: Improved motion consistency *within* 81 frames - smoother trajectories, less reversal, better prompt adherence
+- **Chunked generation (best use case)**: Because each 81-frame chunk is more consistent, you get clean anchors and reliable continuation for unlimited length videos
+- **Single generation 81+ frames**: May help sometimes, but results vary - the real benefit is consistency within the native window

 Works with both **i2v** (image-to-video) and **t2v** (text-to-video), though i2v sees the most benefit due to anchor-based continuation.